AdamISZ/ambient/README.md

 - **Non-interactive**: No back-and-forth communication between parties
 - **Encrypted proposals**: Proposals are encrypted to the receiver's public key for privacy (+)
+- **Encrypted storage**: All wallet data encrypted at rest with ChaCha20-Poly1305 and Argon2id key derivation
+- **In-memory security**: Databases decrypted only in RAM, never written to disk as plaintext
 - **Recoverable from seed**: Uses deterministic tweaks (proposer's input key) enabling full wallet recovery from seed phrase alone
 - **Taproot-only**: [BIP86](#bip86-key-derivation) keypath spending for efficiency and privacy (++)
 - **Light client**: Uses compact block filters (BIP157) via Kyoto - no need to run a full node
+- **GUI & CLI**: Desktop GUI (Linux) and command-line interface

 (+) - The encryption is done with ChaCha20-Poly1305 stream ciphering, much better than the original CBC proposal in the [SNICKER](#snicker-bip-draft) gist.